-Dance is considered to be one of the most expressive and active forms of art.
+Dance is one of the most expressive and active forms of art.
 Anybody and everybody can dance, all it takes is proper guidance, right coordination of the body movements with the music, and practice.
-Even if you are a novice, a bit of passion towards dancing and some dedication can make you learn this art very fast, and eventually with practice you can master it.
-It is a fun social activity enjoyed by people of all ages.
-Kids, especially, are fast learners and inquisitive, and they hardly need any motivation to dance.
+Even if you are a novice, a bit of passion towards dancing and dedication can make you learn this art very fast, and eventually with practice you can master it.

 Things to remember

 Whether it is a party or just a junior high school dance, it is important to create a safe, inspiring environment for children to dance.
-If the kids are very young, the floor should have carpets, mats or some other type of protective carpeting that will limit their chances of slipping and getting hurt.
-Dimming the lights, playing all genres of music with upbeat and rhythmic sound effects will create a fun atmosphere.
+For young kids, the floor should have carpets to limit their chances of slipping and getting hurt.
+Dimming the lights, playing all genres of music with upbeat and rhythmic sound effects may create a fun atmosphere.

 This is the easiest dance move comprising the movement of the feet moving back and forth.
-It helps to overcome stiffness or other awkward stances that many non-dancers tend to feel while in the middle of a rocking party.
-All you have to do is step to the side with the right foot, and bring in the left foot so they touch; repeat the step, and then switch directions.
+It helps to overcome stiffness or other awkward stances that many non-dancers tend to feel while in the middle of a party.

 These were some of the basic steps for beginners and kids that will surely help many novice dancers overcome their fear.
 But remember, practice makes a man perfect, hence no matter how simple these steps are, practice them and one day the party floor will be yours!